narain-karthik/Replit-IT/replit.md

 ## Changelog

 - July 20, 2025: **Major Feature Addition: HOD (Head of Department) Role System**
+  - Removed "New Ticket" menu and functionality from HOD dashboard (HODs cannot create tickets, only view/comment on department tickets)
   - Added new user role 'hod' with department-wise ticket viewing capabilities
   - HODs can view all tickets from users in their department
   - HODs can comment on department tickets and view all ticket updates